MicroEJ/docs/VEEWearUserGuide/sdk.rst

    * - `ComplicationDataSource`_
      - data that can be displayed on watchface complications

-Using `ComponentService <https://repository.microej.com/javadoc/wear-framework/0.9.1/com/microej/wear/framework/services/ComponentService.html>`_, Apps can register their own components into the Kernel.
+Using `ComponentService <https://repository.microej.com/javadoc/wear-services/0.10.0/com/microej/wear/services/ComponentService.html>`_, Apps can register their own components into the Kernel.
 Once a component is registered, its lifecycle is managed by the Kernel: the Kernel will call the methods of the component when the user navigates in the relevant menus of the watch.

-To use the VEE Wear Framework, add the following line to the project build file:
+To use the VEE Wear Services, add the following line to the project build file:

 .. code-block:: kotlin

-	implementation("com.microej.library.wear:wear-framework:0.9.1")
+	implementation("com.microej.library.wear:wear-services:0.10.0")

 VEE Wear Apps
 -------------